 Remember your childhood and when your mom told you that carrots would improve your eyesight?
 Well, she might be right.
 Next, we tell you how to prevent eye injuries whether you’re playing sports or doing household chores.
-We will also tell you when to wear safety glasses and what kinds will work best for you.
+We will also tell you when to wear safety glasses and protective eyewear like Ray Ban lead glasses for radiation protection and what kinds will work best for you.

 1. Fresh Fruits and Veggies:

 Eat lots of fresh fruits and veggies that are especially helpful in maintaining healthy eyes.
 Vegetables like broccoli, wild salmon, sardines, bell peppers, and Brussels sprouts are also great for your eyes because of the vitamin C content in them.
-Furthermore, Sweet potatoes, green tea bags, cucumber and spinach can also be placed around the eyes for maintaining good eyes.
+Furthermore, Sweet potatoes, green tea bags, cucumber, and spinach can also be placed around the eyes to maintain good eyes.

 2. Avoid Contact Lense:

 Avoid wearing contact lenses for more than 19 hours.
-Those who have weak eye side have to take extra precautions of not wearing lenses more than 10 hours.
-Also avoid wearing glasses too long either.
+Those who have weak eyes side have to take extra precautions of not wearing lenses for more than 10 hours.
+Also, avoid wearing glasses for too long.
 Especially 3-D glasses!
-It is also recommended not to sleep wearing contact lenses in unless specifically instructed to do so.
-Usage of allergen-reducing eye drops is must
+It is also recommended not to sleep wearing contact lenses unless specifically instructed to do so.
+The use of allergen-reducing eye drops is a must

-Wear UV polarized protective sunglasses to protect your pupils dilate from harmful rays.
+Wear UV-polarized protective sunglasses to protect your pupils from harmful rays.

 4. Computer Screen Exposure:

-Avoid prolong exposure to computer screen.
-While working on computer try to blink your eyes as much as you can to avoid having drier eyes.
+Avoid prolonged exposure to computer screens.
+While working on the computer try to blink your eyes as much as you can to avoid having drier eyes.